 This course builds the foundational philosophy for Restorative Justice.
 We focus on understanding the principles of RJ and applying the practices of RJ to the classroom.
 Beginning with the classroom/community practice of Circles is essential to building strong community.
 Using non-evaluative language is a strategy for youth to reflect on their behavior rather than relying on adults to do the cognitive work.

 In this section we will develop skills around group author conferences and restorative conferences.
 We will explore the role of authors, victims, support persons, community members, and facilitators.
 All the while thinking about how to maximize the priorities of RJ in any "conference."
 Our time in person will be directed toward building skills for facilitation of restorative conferences.

 Restorative Justice 301.
 2 Day Intensive

 We will also dive deeper into racial equity and cultural competency.
-We are able to spend more time with this topic though out the course.
+We are able to spend more time with this topic throughout the course.
 We’ll answer why RJ is an appropriate tool for addressing equity issues.
-While we start with race, the tools of the equity lens apply to other disadvantaged groups and will help structure numerous conversations (race, gender identity, sexual orientation, class).
+While we start with race, the tools of an equity lens apply to other disadvantaged groups and will help structure numerous conversations (race, gender identity, sexual orientation, class).